Danh295/CrapOS/README.md

 Built for the x86 architecture using x86 assembly language

-BIOS loads with legacy booting
+- BIOS loads with legacy booting
+- Boots from a floppy drive

+(currently not tested and potentially very buggy)